© Damen, 2002

 The answer is simple.
 If your paper is part of a historical study and you must by definition spend the majority of your time in the past tense, it's best just to stay there as much as possible.
 Whatever you do, try not to flip back and forth between past and present verb forms.

 When the present tense is necessary in all types of formal writing.
-There is one notable exception to the rule of excluding present-tense verbs in academic prose.
+There are some notable exceptions to the rule of excluding present-tense verbs in academic prose.
 When modern scholars are drawing conclusions about the past, their words should be expressed in the present tense.
 Despite the fact that the data are taken from history, the opinion exists now and should be stated as such.

 For example, while it's true that Caesar ruled long ago, the conclusions which current researchers infer from the surviving evidence about his life and reign are modern, living things.
 Thus, "Caesar's generalship leaves behind the impression of the right man at the right moment in history."
 In other words, if your point is that some thesis about the past exists today, state that opinion in the present tense: "This promotes the idea that . . ." or "Justinian's failures suggest that the internal disarray of the Byzantine Empire was his responsibility because . . ."